 The Soonwaldsteig now followed the Hahnenbach river on a "Wasser-Erlebnispfad".
 The area is a pretty flat walk, the nature serene and extremely green.
 So much vegetation, it is really beautiful.
 This section would make for a great walk with children too.

 Once the trail separates from the river it starts leading up and down hills again, and passes a few little peaks with great views.
-In some places there are even towers built to give a even better view across the surrounding forests.
+In some places, for example at the Teufelsfels, there are even towers built to give a even better view across the surrounding forests.
 We also crossed a section where many rocks and small boulders littered the path - a "Felsenmeer".
 Here people had stacked up rocks into little piles, that was pretty cute.